ladrians/sfND_3D_Object_Tracking/report.md

 `FP.3` prepares the TTC computation based on camera measurements by associating keypoint correspondences to the bounding boxes which enclose them.
 All matches which satisfy this condition are added to a vector in the respective bounding box.

-Analyzing the correspondences between images, the detection ranges starting from [7.97m](./images/3d_object_detect01.png) to [6.81m](./images/3d_object_detect03.png); it makes sense as the images show that the behicles are approaching a red semaphore so they are decelerating:
+Analyzing the correspondences between images, the detection ranges starting from [7.97m](./images/3d_object_detect01.png) to [6.81m](./images/3d_object_detect03.png); it makes sense as the images show that the vehicles are approaching a red semaphore so they are decelerating:

 ![3D object detection](./images/3d_object_detect02.png)